Aurionidas/Automations/gmail-unread-notifier/README.md

    - Optionally, name the column `Label`.

 2. **Open Apps Script Editor**
    - In the Google Sheet: `Extensions` → `Apps Script`.
+Or go to script.google.com
    - Paste the content of `Code.gs` into the editor.

 3. **Customize the Script**
    - Update the following as needed:
-     - Sheet name and range where labels are stored.
+     - Sheet name.
      - Recipient email address.
      - Subject and body format of the alert email.